WHAT IS FOURTH WALL FOLKESTONE?

 www.SarahCarpenterCreative.co.uk

-Philippa Wall, Director of Development
+Philippa Wall, Director

-Philippa has worked within the creative and cultural sector for 10 years.
+Philippa has worked within the creative and cultural sector for over 10 years.
 In this time, securing and managing large bids alongside curating, programming and managing exciting activity for her own organisation, other organisations and international festivals.

 Philippa currently works as Social Enterprise Advisor at Social Enterprise Kent and previously as Kent co-ordinator for South East Creatives, an ERDF grants and business support programme across the south east.